-Additionally, the latest vessel design is fitted with water jets which are not only much quieter than propellers, but also very efficient at high speeds, and particularly manoeuvrable, which is necessary up close to an offshore installation, the company explained.
+Additionally, the latest vessel design is fitted with water jets which are not only much quieter than propellers, but also very efficient at high speeds, and particularly manoeuvrable, which is necessary up close to an offshore installation, as explained by the company.

 Greg Daniel, Technical Manager of Strategic Marine, said: “Our offshore customers are increasingly asking for faster transfers but still want to reduce their costs.
 Often helicopters are used but this is expensive and limited to small numbers (only about 10 crew at any one time).
 The new Strategic FCTV can provide fast transit for 80 passengers and crew, to and from offshore installations, travelling at 40 knots per hour, powered by four CAT C32 engines.”

-The company further explained that this new vessel has the option for a biosafe notation and compared to helicopter transport it has a significantly lower fuel consumption, saving fuel and reducing fuel consumption on a cost per head basis compared with a helicopter.
+The company further says that this new vessel has the option for a biosafe notation and compared to helicopter transport it has a significantly lower fuel consumption, saving fuel and reducing fuel consumption on a cost-per-head basis compared with a helicopter.